 This naturally sweet green smoothie contains a whole host of nutritious ingredients such as flaxseeds, almonds and spinach.

 The addition of banana offers a great source of the amino acid tryptophan; required by the body to create serotonin – often referred to as the ‘happy chemical’ as it contributes to happiness and mental well-being.
-Bananas also provide vitamin B6 which aids the conversion of tryptophan into serotonin.
+Bananas also provide vitamin B6 which aids the conversion of tryptophan into serotonin in the body.

 Try more banana smoothie recipes.